How much does a life coach make? This simple question can be answered in several different ways.

 Here is the breakdown, by region:

 Again, this should come as no surprise.
-Coaches who had more experience tend to earn more than coaches who are just starting out.
-Here are the survey findings from the aforementioned ICF study:
+A previous 2016 version of the study showed that coaches who had more experience tend to earn more than coaches who are just starting out.
+Here are the survey findings from that study:

 - 0 – 1 year experience: $128/hour

 - 1 – 2 years experience: $152/hour

 Not only are more experienced coaches able to command higher rates than coaches who are just starting out, but experienced coaches have also grown more adept at finding more profitable coaching opportunities than coaches who are just learning the ropes.

 As is the case in any line of work, seniority matters.